 Continuing on from Elabana Falls is Picnic Rock, located just 2 minutes’ walk upstream.

 The name speaks for itself, featuring a large flat rock perched right on top of a freshwater stream.
 I recommend stopping at Picnic Rock after visiting Elabana Falls as it’s an excellent spot to go for a swim and take a rest.

-From here, the last leg of the Box Forst Circuit trail, back to the starting point at O’reilly’s Rainforest Retreat takes approximately 45 minutes – 1 hour.
+From here, the last leg of the circuit trail, back to the starting point at O’reilly’s Rainforest Retreat takes approximately 45 minutes to 1-hour.